Student Records Policy

 785-864-4423

-Attendance: Attendance at the University of Kansas is considered to begin on the announced first day of classes for the initial semester (Fall, Spring, or Summer) for which a person is enrolled in one or more classes, and shall include any person “attending” on campus or by any electronic means (including for example webinar, correspondence, and the like) as prescribed by the class requirements.
-Non-credit bearing courses, workshops, seminars, etc. developed, targeted to external audiences or consisting solely of minor children shall not be considered in attendance for the purposes of this policy, although information related these audiences should be treated in accordance with appropriate data handling and privacy policies and procedures.
+Attendance: Attendance at the University of Kansas is considered to begin on the announced first day of classes for the initial semester (Fall, Spring, or Summer) for which a person is enrolled in one or more classes and shall include any person “attending” on campus or by any electronic means (including for example webinar, correspondence, and the like) as prescribed by the class requirements.
+Non-credit bearing courses, workshops, seminars, etc. developed, targeted to external audiences, or consisting solely of minor children shall not be considered in attendance for the purposes of this policy, although information related these audiences should be treated in accordance with appropriate data handling and privacy policies and procedures.

 Consent: Some University systems incorporate electronic provision of consent within the system (e.g., advising tool, on-line transcript request system, etc).
-In these systems, proper authentication will require a login with the KU Student on-line ID, secure password and positive action to indicate release.
+In these systems, proper authentication will require a login with the KU Student on-line ID, secure password, and positive action to indicate release.
 Such authentication shall constitute consent.
 In all other cases, consent shall be in writing and shall be signed and dated by the student giving consent.
 For both written and electronic categories, the consent shall include (a) specification of records to be released; (b) purposes of such release; and (c) parties or class of parties to whom such records may be released.

 Directory Information: The student related directory information is defined by the University of Kansas as: name; current address and telephone number; permanent address and telephone number; e-mail address (except as limited below); level and school; month and day of birth; major field of study; enrollment status (full-time; half-time; less than half-time); dates of attendance; degrees, honors and awards received; the most recent previous educational institution attended by the student; participation in officially recognized activities and sports (including participation status); and height and weight of members of athletic teams.
 For purposes of official University news releases, or conducting University business and advancement, student photographs and parent name, address, telephone number and e-mail are also defined as directory information.
-In order to protect individual privacy, a student’s email address is not considered “directory information” where requests by non-university organizations for multiple e-mail addresses are made.
+To protect individual privacy, a student’s email address is not considered “directory information” where requests by non-university organizations for multiple e-mail addresses are made.
 The name(s), position(s), length of service and/or courses taught may be disclosed for student employees.
 Information not included above is not directory information and thus is to be maintained as confidential information; this includes but is not limited to Social Security Numbers and KU ID numbers.

 Disclosure: Permitting access to or the release, transfer, or other communication of any part or all of the education records of the student or the personally identifiable information contained therein, orally, in writing, by any electronic means, or by any other means to any party.
 Disclosure does not include the return of the Education Record from an instructor to the student, so long as the student may inspect the Education Record in the possession of the instructor.
 Release of information from education records as required or permitted by law will not be considered a disclosure under this policy.